Tax Implications of Taking Money from a Limited Company for Home office

 Tax Implications of Taking money from a Limited Company for Personal use?

-If you are using your home office for personal use, you might pay personal tax cost on it as it’d be considered a benefit in kind.
-As it is very difficult to prove to HMRC that you are not using the business part of your home for personal purposes.
+If you are using your home office for personal use, you might pay personal tax costs on it as it’d be considered a benefit in kind.
+It is very difficult to prove to HMRC that you are not using the business part of your home for personal purposes.
 So before investing the money of your business into it, you need to be ready for the benefit in kind tax.

-Can You Get a VAT Advantage by paying for home office through the Limited Company?
+Can You Get a VAT Advantage by paying for a home office through the Limited Company?

-If your company is VAT registered and doesn’t avail the flat rate scheme, it can pay for the cost of your home office and other subsidiary costs.
-These include electrical cost, plumbing etc. Afterwards, your company can claim VAT on the cost incurred.
+If your company is VAT registered and doesn’t avail of the flat rate scheme, it can pay for the cost of your home office and other subsidiary costs.
+These include electrical costs, plumbing etc. Afterwards, your company can claim VAT on the cost incurred.

-As the conversion and manufacturing cost of the home office required both goods and services.
-Therefore, for claiming the tax back, you need to have separate invoices for each type of expense.
+The conversion and manufacturing cost of the home office required both goods and services.
+Therefore, to claim the tax back, you need to have separate invoices for each type of expense.

 Need a VAT specialist?
 Feel free to reach out to Accotax!